 |5.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |9.||Panasonic GH3||Y||stereo / mono||Y||Y||mini||2.0||Y||-||-|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GM1 lacks such a headphone port.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Panasonic GM1 Manual (free pdf) or the online Sony A7 III Manual.
+Further information on the features and operation of the GM1 and A7 III can be found, respectively, in the Panasonic GM1 Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GM1 and the Sony A7 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.